-Investor Profile Growth-oriented Currency of sub-fund USD Nature of shares Bearer shares represented by a global certificate Sub-fund manager DWS Investment GmbH and as sub-manager Deutsche Bank (Suisse) S.A., 3, Place de Bergues, 1201 Geneva, Switzerland Investment advisor - Maturity date No fixed maturity Performance benchmark - Risk benchmark 70% IBoxx \$ IG Index, 30% JPM CEMBI Div Index Leverage Effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main.
-A bank business day is any day on which banks in Luxembourg and Frankfurt/Main are open for business and payments are processed in Luxembourg.
-Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
+Investor profile Growth-oriented Sub-fund currency USD Nature of shares Bearer shares represented by a global certificate Sub-fund manager DWS Investment GmbH and as sub-manager Deutsche Bank (Suisse) S.A., 3, Place de Bergues, 1201 Geneva, Switzerland Investment advisor - Maturity date No fixed maturity Performance benchmark Risk benchmark 70% IBoxx \$ IG Index, 30% JPM CEMBI Div Index Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt/Main.
+A bank business day is any day on which banks are open for business and payments are processed.
+Swing Pricing The sub-fund may apply Swing Pricing.
+If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com/fundinformation.
+Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value pe share.
 Orders received by the Transfer Agent at or before 4 p.m.
 (Luxembourg time) on a valuation date are processed on the basis of the net asset value per share on the subsequent valuation date.
 Orders received after 4 p.m.
-(Luxembourg time) are processed on the basis of the net asset value per share on the immediately following that next valuation date.
+(Luxembourg time) are processed on the basis of the net asset value per share on the subsequent value per share on the immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
 Fractional shares 3 decimal places